About sudden unexpected death in infancy (SUDI)

 SUDI is rare and accounts for around 3 deaths in every 10 000 births in Australia.

 SUDI including SIDS and fatal sleeping accidents: risks

 We don’t know exactly what causes sudden unexpected death in infancy (SUDI) including SIDS and fatal sleeping accidents.

 Some babies have an underlying risk of SUDI including SIDS and fatal sleeping accidents.
-This includes babies who were:

-- born prematurely or who were small when they were born.
+- small when they’re born.

 The risk of SUDI including SIDS and fatal sleeping accidents is greatest at 2-4 months, although the risk is there for the first 12 months.

 Babies’ sleep environments can increase their risk of SUDI including SIDS and fatal sleeping accidents.
 The sleep environment includes how and where babies are put to sleep and other things happening around babies.
 These other things might include overheating and being exposed to tobacco smoke.